juancastillo0/leto/README.md

 ## Queries and Mutations

-Each field (`GraphQLObjectField`) in an object type (`GraphQLObjectType`) contains a `resolve` parameter this will be used to resolve all fields.
+Each field (`GraphQLObjectField`) in an object type (`GraphQLObjectType`) contains a `resolve` parameter, this will be used to resolve all fields.
 The first argument to `resolve` with be the parent object, if this field is in the root Query or Mutation Object, the value will be the the root value passed as an argument to `GraphQL.parseAndExecute` and a `SubscriptionEvent` if this is a subscription field (more in the [subscription](#subscriptions) section).

-To
+The second argument will be the field's [`Ctx`](#ctx), with it you can access defined Refs with `Ref.get(ctx)` and view more information about the resolved field or GraphQL request.
+When using `package:leto_shelf`, you can access the HTTP request and modify the HTTP response, more information in the [package's README](https://github.com/juancastillo0/leto/tree/main/leto_shelf).

 ```graphql
 type Query {